sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 If and when contacting OSIsoft support about this error, please provide the OperationId.

-## `Create an Authorization Code Client`
+## `Create an authorization code client`

-Create an Authorization Code flow Client.
-No Secret will be generated for this
+Create an authorization code client.
+No secret will be generated for this client.
-            Client.

 ### Request